estelle/csstdg/transforms.md

 	rotate(33deg) translate(24px,25px) skewX(-10deg) perspective(500px)

-### End-state equivalence
+### A note on end-state equivalence

-Only the end states of a `matrix()` function and an equivalent chain of transform functions can be considered identical, and for the same reason that was discussed in the section on rotation: because a rotation angle of `393deg` will end with the same visible rotation as an angle of `33deg`.
+It’s important to keep in mind that only the end states of a `matrix()` function, and an equivalent chain of transform functions, can be considered identical.
+This is for the same reason that was discussed in the section on rotation: because a rotation angle of `393deg` will end with the same visible rotation as an angle of `33deg`.
 This matters if you are animating the transformation, since the former will cause the element to do a barrel roll in the animation, whereas the second will not.
-The `matrix()` version of this end state won’t include the barrel roll; in other words, it will use the shortest possible rotation to reach the end state.
+The `matrix()` version of this end state won’t include the barrel roll, either.
+Instead, it will always use the shortest possible rotation to reach the end state.

 To illustrate what this means, consider the following, a transform chain and its `matrix()` equivalent: